10 Concurrency

 Modern CPUs have multiple cores, but the programs you have written so far use only one.
 Concurrency lets your program do several things at the same time — processing data on one thread while waiting for I/O on another, or splitting a large computation across cores to finish faster.
 Concurrency is powerful but treacherous: shared data accessed from multiple threads without coordination leads to data races — subtle, non-deterministic bugs that are among the hardest to diagnose.
-In this chapter you will learn to create threads, protect shared data with mutexes, coordinate threads with condition variables, use std::async for higher-level concurrency, and avoid common pitfalls.
+In this chapter you will learn to create threads, protect shared data with mutexes, coordinate threads with condition variables, use std::async for higher-level concurrency, update simple counters and flags with atomics, and avoid common pitfalls.

 std::thread (#include <thread>) creates a new thread of execution: